“nous ne pouvons rien être sans jouer à l’être”J. P. Sartre

 Basically, GBL is a strategy that uses the idea of a playing game to reach specific learning objectives, whether they belong to knowledge, skills, or attitudes.

-In a history class, for example, students can recreate a medieval environment, write a dialog between characters, and play some scenes according to medieval behaviors following the rules of a game.
+In a history class, for example, students can recreate a medieval environment, write a dialog between characters, and act out some scenes according to medieval behaviors following the rules of a game.

 Game-Based Learning vs Gamification